plathanus-tech/django-apm/README.md

     - `APM_REQUEST_SAVE_QUERY_STRING`: Boolean that when set to `True` will save the request raw query string.
 Defaults to `True`;
     - `APM_NOTIFY_USING_CELERY`: Boolean that when set to `True` will dispatch a celery task when notificating.
 Since the process of notificating Integration can take a long time, we suggest you to set this to `True`.
 Defaults to `False`.
     - `APM_NOTIFY_ON_DEBUG_TRUE`: Boolean that when set to `True` will notify errors even when `DEBUG=True`.
 Defaults to `False`.
+    - `APM_USE_DATABASE`: String representing a key to the `DATABASES` django setting.
+Defaults to the django-default "default".
+Useful for changing which database apm will use to store it's data.

 ## Storage considerations

 Since `djapm` uses the database to register, get metrics, this may lead to a lot of storage being used. `djapm` doesn't do cleanups, if you use celery-beat it may be useful to have a scheduled task to do the cleanup.
 Most of the data displayed on the dashboard is from the last 7 days.

 You also may find useful to use a separate database for this metrics, errors.
+For that use the `APM_USE_DATABASE` setting.

 ## Ellapsed time considerations